-After nonprofit status is granted, file the Indiana Nonprofit Organization's Annual Report NP-20 to maintain state recognition of the sales tax exemption.
-If the organization has unrelated business income over \$1,000 during the tax year, it must also file Form IT-
+After nonprofit status is granted, file the Indiana Nonprofit Organization's Annual Report NP-20R every five years to maintain state recognition of the sales tax exemption.
+If the organization has unrelated business income over \$1,000 during the tax year, it must also file Form IT-20NP with DOR.

-20NP with DOR.
 For more about nonprofit filing requirements, refer to Income Tax Information Bulletin #17 at www.in.gov/dor/files/reference/ib17.pdf.